Volunteer of the Month for June 2021

 What is the most surprising/unexpected thing to come out of volunteering with the RGD?

 The reach that the RGD has to a global audience is remarkable.
 Being part of the Certification Committee makes you aware of who's applying to be part of the Association.
 When I first heard about the RGD way back in design school, it was only Ontario-based.
 Now, there are designers applying from all over the world.
 To me, it highlights how this Canadian Association knows no boundaries and its relevance and usefulness to the industry isn't limited to one region.

 What have you learned about the industry since volunteering for the RGD?

-There's multiple superhighways of lanes and avenues in the design industry that are ever evolving.
+There's multiple superhighways, lanes and avenues in the design industry that are ever-evolving.
 It can sometimes feel overwhelming, but is never boring.
 There's always an interesting niche or specialty you can tap into no matter where your interests are.
 I've learned to not stop learning because of that.

 Based on your experience volunteering with the RGD, how would you describe the role of the organization in the industry?